CosmWasm/sylvia-book/src/basics/error_handling.md

 }
 ```

-Now our contract should compile and we are ready to test it.
+Now our contract should compile, and we are ready to test it.

 ## Testing

-Let's create new test expecting proper error to be returned.
+Let's create a new test expecting the proper error to be returned.
 In `src/multitest.rs`:

 ```rust,noplayground
 use sylvia::multitest::App;